 My resume is long, really long.
 I’ve never not worked.
 My prior work experience includes a variety of positions.
 Here is a partial list; pancake flipper, steel mill laborer, pool boy, insurance underwriting, travel agent, press operator at a box factory, ferry boat worker, Ball bearing factory worker (i.e. worked in a ball bearing factory), Speedo wearing cocktail waiter at Key West gay resort, mystery shopper, retail, manager for charter airline, model, flight attendant for United Airlines, and even a gig working as Gorilla Caregiver for “show me your nipples” Koko and her non-companion Ndume.
 Surprisingly this was not a difficult transition, going from cranky airline passengers to cranky gorillas I mean.
 The similarities will boggle the mind, we really haven’t evolved all that much.

 I’m nuts about dogs and Oakland.
-Soon all have to get nuts about my next location (ytbd).
-I’ve purchased a motor home and will be living in it.
+Soon the pack will have to get nuts about our next location.
+I’ve purchased a tiny house on wheels and will be living in it.
 More on that later.
-In 2013 I settled into a cute spot in East Oakland with my two pups.
-It’s an easy commute to my gig as Recruiting Manager for an awesome dog daycare facility in West Oakland.
-I feel like I’m right where I’m supposed to be, working & living with mutts and living & loving Oakland.
-I’ve got two budgies too, wasn’t planned but they’re two really cool feathered friends.
+Back in 2013 I settled into a cute spot in East Oakland with my two pups.
+It was an easy commute to my gig and I felt like I was right where I was supposed to be, living with mutts and loving Oakland.
+I’ve got two budgies too, not planned but they’re two really cool feathered friends.

 I didn’t choose ADHD , circumcision, or being gay.
 This is my life, my journey, and I wouldn’t have changed a thing.
 Well maybe one thing, I’d have a “smooth swimmers build”.